Camins de pedra seca (CPS)

 - Essential replacement thermal clothing in case of cold or rain or in case of injury.

-- Poles in case of rain or snow for safety in case of slippery terrain.
-If you carry poles, a soft tip or tip protection and replacement protections are mandatory.
+- Poles.
+If you carry poles, soft tip or tip protection and spare protection is mandatory.

 - Water purification tablets or drums with filter.